pivotal-cf/docs-pks/console-prereqs-nsxt-automatednat.hbs.md

   - Addresses within the uplink subnet for the Tier 0 uplinks
   - Address to use for the HA Virtual IP on the Tier-0 router
 - Obtain the following IP additional addresses:
   - CIDR ranges to use for deployment, pods, and nodes.
 This range of IP addresses must not be in conflict with any other workloads.
   - IP addresses of DNS and NTP servers
   - A range of 5 available floating IP addresses
 - If your VMware NSX environment uses custom certificates, obtain the CA certificate for NSX Manager
 <br>
-<p class="note"><strong>Note</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, Tanzu Kubernetes Grid Integrated Edition Management Console automatically generates one and registers it with NSX Manager.
+<p class="note"><strong>Note</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, {{  vars.product }} Management Console automatically generates one and registers it with NSX Manager.
 This can cause other services that are integrated with NSX Manager not to function correctly.</p>

 ## <a id='poc-deployments'></a>Proof-of-Concept Deployments